-The IRS has released the 2018 contribution percentage used to determine whether employer-sponsored coverage is affordable for purposes of ACA premium tax credit eligibility for individuals and employer assessments.
-Employers should consider this affordability percentage in developing a contribution strategy for 2018.
+The IRS has released the 2019 contribution percentage used to determine whether employer-sponsored coverage is affordable for purposes of ACA premium tax credit eligibility and for employer shared responsibility assessments.
+Employers should consider this affordability percentage in developing their 2019 contribution strategies.

 - The employee’s wages for the calendar year reported on the Form W-2 (W-2 safe harbor)